 Think globally.
 Act locally.

-We find our inspiration in the 1994 International Conference on Population and Development (ICPD) held in Cairo, Egypt, where visionary plans were forged to respond to the planet’s most pressing issues, including slowing unsustainable regional population growth, reducing inequities within societies, and empowering women.
-This agenda evolved into the United Nations Millennium Development Goals (MDGs) and, subsequently, into the Seventeen Sustainable Development Goals to Transform Our World.
+We were originally inspired by the International Conference on Population and Development (ICPD) held in Cairo, Egypt in 1994, where visionary plans were forged to respond to the planet’s most pressing issues, including slowing unsustainable regional population growth, reducing inequities within societies, and empowering women.
+This agenda evolved into the United Nations Millennium Development Goals (MDGs) for 2015 and currently into the Seventeen Sustainable Development Goals for 2030